mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 >
 > This system has been updated by Mender build...

+!!
+TODO: check this is still the case

 You can see that this has changed from when we ran it in [See information about the device](#see-information-about-the-device).
 This shows your virtual device runs the new rootfs!